District Council of Grant

 Local workers - Method of travel to work - All industries

-Within District Council of Grant, there is a lower proportion of local workers using public transport to get to work than South Australia.
+Within the District Council of Grant, there is a lower proportion of local All industries workers using public transport to get to work than the South Australia workforce.

 There are a number of reasons why people use different Modes of Transport to get to work including:

 - The availability of affordable and effective public transport options between place of residence and place of work (For instance, industries located near railway stations are likely to have higher public transport use than those located away from main public transport routes);

 - The number of motor vehicles available from within a household; and

 - The travel distance to work, which for example, can allow people to walk or bicycle to their place of employment.

 Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in the District Council of Grant, and Employment locations for the Destination Zones they work in and how they arrive there.